mbilokonsky/mit/README.md

 ## Installation

-To use this, you must have Elixir installed and you must set your `JIRA_TEAM` variable.
+To use this, you must have Elixir installed.
 If you don't have or don't want elixir on your system, this may work if you just use the compiled version included in this repo - see below.

 Install it by running `bin/install.sh` - by default it'll install the `mit` application to your system's `mix` bin folder, and it'll copy `git-open` and `git-jira` to your `/usr/local/bin` to get them on your path.